 Public Liability Insurance protects your legal liability against claims for injury or damage as a result of the actions of you (or one of your employees) in the course of carrying out your work.
 For example, you put a nail through a pipe while fitting a skirting board or laying gripper rods.GET A QUOTE

 Employers Liability Insurance

 If you have any employees, no matter how casual or infrequent, you are required by law to purchase Employers Liability cover, this will indemnity you should an employee be injured during, or as a result of, their employment.
-For example, your assistant falls from a ladder whilst passing a carpet through a first floor window, or is suffers a hand injury due to a faulty nail gun.
+For example, your assistant falls from a ladder while passing a carpet through a first-floor window, or is suffers a hand injury due to a faulty nail gun.